 This post has been crazy popular over the internet, and these are the originals!

-I created dragonflies with the spindles and table legs for the bodies YEARS ago.
+I created these dragonflies made with spindles or table legs for the bodies many years ago.

 At that time I was making them with wire wings wrapped in hand painted canvas.